SPRING 2019 POETRY CONTEST FOR NORTHEAST OHIO WRITERS Final Judge: Philip Metres

-Gordon Square Review is pleased to announce a 2018 Prose Contest for Northeast Ohio writers submitting fiction or nonfiction up to 7,500 words.
-Each entry costs $8.
-The winner will receive $250, publication in Issue 3 of Gordon Square Review, an invitation to read at the Issue 3 launch party, and a voucher for one free Literary Cleveland class or workshop.
-One runner-up will also be selected for publication and invited to read at the Issue 3 launch party.
-The contest deadline has been extended to October 8, 2018.
+Gordon Square Review is pleased to announce a 2019 Poetry Contest for Northeast Ohio writers.
+Philip Metres will serve as the final judge.
+Submit up to three poems of any length with an $8 entry fee.
+The winner will receive $250, publication in Issue 4 of Gordon Square Review, an invitation to read at the Issue 4 launch party, and a voucher for a free Literary Cleveland class or workshop.
+One runner-up will also be selected for publication and invited to read at the Issue 4 launch party.
+The contest deadline is March 22, 2019.

 To be eligible, writers must reside in Northeast Ohio—that includes the Cleveland, Akron/Canton, Youngstown, Kent, and Lorain areas—or must have a strong previous tie Northeast Ohio.
 Please note your location (or an explanation of your connection to Northeast Ohio—that you lived or studied here previously, etc.) in your cover letter.